Skip to main content

 The American Preservation of the Cosmic Tree

-Maya cosmology preserves, with unusual specificity and elaboration, the image of a cosmic-central sacred tree.
-The Ceiba Yaxche' (in K'iche' Maya: "first tree" or "green tree") stands at the center of the Maya cosmological world.
+Maya cosmology preserves, with unusual richness and detail, the image of a sacred tree at the center of the world.
+The Ceiba Yaxche' (in K'iche' Maya, "first tree" or "green tree") stands at the center of the Maya cosmos.
 Its roots reach into Xibalba, the underworld.
 Its trunk occupies the middle world of ordinary human experience.
-Its branches extend into the Maya thirteen-layer heavens.
-Classic Maya royal iconography depicts the king at the base of the world-tree, his authority derived from his specific relationship to the cosmic axis.
+Its branches extend into the thirteen heavens.
+In Classic Maya royal art, the king is shown at the base of the world tree, with his authority drawn from his place along the cosmic axis.

 The Urantia Book identifies the historical substrate.